Kim Renders: Career

 In 1979, Renders co-founded Nightwood Theatre with Cynthia Grant, Mary Vingoe, and Maureen White.
 While working with Nightwood, Renders acted in such productions as The True Story of Ida Johnson (1979), Glaze Tempera (1980), Flashbacks of Tomorrow (Memorias del Mañana) (1981), Mass/Age (1982), Smoke Damage: A story of the witch hunts (1983) and The Edge of the Earth is Too Near, Violette Leduc (1986 - as Violette).
 Renders was involved in the collective creation of many of the works she performed in.
 In 1987, Nightwood performed The Kingdom of LoudAsCanBe, a show for children written and directed by Renders.
 Of the four founding members of Nightwood, Renders was the only one to never hold the position of artistic director/artistic coordinator.
 Renders left Nightwood's board of directors in 1989.

 In May 1980, Renders' play Soft Boiled premiered at the Rhubarb!
 Festival.
 She acted in the play alongside Maureen White.
 Soft Boiled #2, written and performed by White and Renders, premiered at the September 1980 Rhubarb!
 Festival.
 Soft Boiled #3 premiered in at the November 1982 Rhubarb!
 Festival and featured Renders, White, and Cheryl Cashman.
 The Soft Boiled shows were clown performances.

 In the 1980s, Renders was a member of the Toronto-based theatre company, Autumn Angel.
 Other company members were Richard Rose, Thom Sokoloski, Maggie Huculak, Stewart Arnott, Tanja Jacobs, Bruce Vavrina and Mark Christmann.

-She lived in Kingston, Ontario, where she was the artistic director of Theatre Kingston from 2007-11.
+She lived in Kingston, Ontario, where she was the artistic director of Theatre Kingston from 2007 to 2011.
 She was the artistic director of Chipped Off Performance Collective, a feminist/queer company that collaborates with local artists and community groups to create original performances that speak to the needs and concerns of marginalized Kingstonians.

 She also managed the TYA troupe Barefoot Players, and was a faculty member of the Queen's University Dan School of Drama and Music.
 She acted in and directed works at the Factory Theatre, Tarragon Theatre and Nightwood Theatre in Toronto.

 Her one-woman show Motherhood, Madness and the Shape of the Universe was performed across Canada and Britain, and was adapted for CBC Radio; and her other one-woman show Waiting for Michelangelo opened at the Baby Grand Studio in the Grand Theatre Kingston in April 2009.

 In 2006, Renders became a professor at Queen's University in the drama department (Dan School of Drama and Music).
 She also taught in the department of gender studies.
 In 2012, Renders was given tenure and appointed an associate professor.
 Renders contributed several articles to the Canadian Theatre Review.